- The spokesperson of the JAMB, Fabian Benjamin, has confirmed that board has released the results of the just concluded 2018 UTME

 - NAIJ.com provides a step-by-step guide to check the result in this article

-The Joint Admission and Matriculation Board (JAMB) has begun to release the results of the ongoing 2018 Unified Tertiary Matriculation Examination (UTME)
+The Joint Admission and Matriculation Board (JAMB) has begun to release the results of the 2018 Unified Tertiary Matriculation Examination (UTME)

 Premium Times reports that the spokesperson of the board, Fabian Benjamin, confirmed the development.